 Where Do You Put A Compressed Air Filter?

-It is also possible to have compressed intake filters that act as the first line of defence before the air enters the compression chamber from atmosphere.
+It is also possible to have compressed intake filters that act as the first line of defense before the air enters the compression chamber from the atmosphere.

 Types of Compressed Air Filters